The Incredible Tide: Lanna

 Lanna is described as a small, birdlike girl, and indeed she has several friends who are birds, including a tern named Tikki.
 She seems to have an empathic connection with birds that lets her communicate with them on a rudimentary level.
 She is a friend of Conan's who hasn't seen him since the cataclysm.
 Mazal is her aunt, Shann is her uncle, and Teacher is her grandfather.
 She has a deep-seated fear of the ocean since the tsunamis swept across the world.

 Teacher

 Teacher is a lean old man with a white beard and a mass of thick white hair who knows Conan and is the grandfather of Lanna.
-He is very wise, to the point of knowing how to communicate telepathically with Conan and Lanna's mother Mazal over great distances.
+He is very wise, to the point of knowing how to communicate telepathically with Conan and Lanna's aunt Mazal over great distances.
 His real name is Briac Roa, and he is in hiding because the leaders of the New Order want to find him and use his knowledge to recreate the technology that the old world used to have.

 Mazal and Shann

-Lanna's mother and father, they are the leaders of High Harbor.
+Lanna's Aunt and Uncle, they are the leaders of High Harbor.
 Mazal is Teacher's daughter and periodically receives telepathic messages from him, although she can't always make contact.
-Shann is a doctor.
+She is also Lenna's mother's sister.
+Shann is a doctor and husband of Mazal..